 With Gamecocks cornerback Ahmad Christian draped all over him, North hauled in another jump ball with a one-handed catch that gained 39 yards and put Tennessee in Palardy’s range.

 “Having the big body that he has, and the athletic ability that he has, you have to have confidence in being able to go up and throw the ball in one-on-one situations,” said Vols quarterback Justin Worley, who was 19-of-34 passing for 179 yards, one touchdown and no turnovers.

 “I like my chances with Marquez, and he proved that today.”

 In just his seventh game, Jones landed the signature SEC win that eluded predecessor Derek Dooley the past three years.

-"It's real big," added fellow tailback Marlin Lane, who also didn't watch Palardy's winning kick.
-"Just Coach Jones, I'm pretty sure everybody on the team -- me as well -- would run through the wall for him.
-He shows a father figure instead of just a coach, and he's brought us together since he got here day one."
+“It’s real big,” added fellow tailback Marlin Lane, who also didn’t watch Palardy’s game-winning kick.
+“Just Coach Jones, I’m pretty sure everybody on the team — me as well — would run through the wall for him.
+He shows a father figure instead of just a coach, and he’s brought us together since he got here day one.”

-Saturday's win carried more significance to players such as fifth-year senior defensive tackle Daniel Hood -- one of three players left from former coach Lane Kiffin's infamous 2009 signing class -- and the Vols' 2010 signing class, which beat their first ranked team.
+Saturday’s win carried more significance to players like fifth-year senior defensive tackle Daniel Hood — one of three players left from Kiffin’s infamous 2009 signing class — and the Vols’ 2010 signing class, which beat their first ranked team.